upnplib/upnplib/gtests/README.md

     ~$ (cd ./build && GITHUB_ACTIONS=true ctest --timeout 2 --output-on-failure)

 ## Find different test variables
-To avoid conflicts on different tests there are some varibles that have to be unique over all tests.

-Due to 'man select' socket file descriptors must be less than FD_SETSIZE (1024) to be supported.
-To have unique socket file descriptors I use 'sfd_base + [1,2,..]' and search for used fds for example with:
+To avoid conflicts with double used socket file descriptors (sfd) on tests I always use a new one.
+To have a simple search pattern I define a constant `umock::sfd_base` and set a new socket file descriptor for testing for example with 'umock::sfd_base + 1' so I can simply grep for 'sfd_base' to find already used ones.

+IMPORTANT!
+There is a limit FD_SETSIZE = 1024 for socket file descriptors that can be used with 'select()'.
+We must not use more than 1023 fds.
+Otherwise we have undefined behavior and may get segfaults with 'FD_SET()'.
+For details have a look at 'man select'.

+To find all used file descriptors in tests I use this command:

     ~$ grep -Pnor --color=never --include='*.[chi]*' 'sfd_base \+ \d+ *\+* *\d*' ./gtests | sort -t: -k3.12n

 It is also strongly recommended to use unique port numbers for testing to avoid getting a delay to re-use an ip address.
-I start with test port number 50000 and use a simple search that does not necessarily find only used port nummbers.
+I start with test port number 50000 -and use a simple search that does not necessarily find only used port nummbers.
-But it doesn't matter as long as the new used number isn't found.
+-But it doesn't matter as long as the new used number isn't found.
 I use this:

     ~$ grep -Phor --include='*.[chi]*' '5\d\d\d\d' ./gtests | sort -n | uniq

 <br /><pre>
 // Copyright (C) 2021 GPL 3 and higher by Ingo Höft,  &#60;Ingo&#64;Hoeft-online.de&#62;
 // Redistribution only with this Copyright remark.
-Last modified: 2023-09-25
+Last modified: 2023-09-26
 </pre>